hwm2746/virion-spike-model/README.md

 ## Directories:
 - [./inp1] Contains input files for execution of the code.
+- [./example1]: Outputs of step 1 are written.
-- [./example1,./data1]: Directories where outputs are written.
+- [./data1]: Outputs of step 2) are written.
 Initially empty.
 - [vmd]: VMD files for visualization.
 -------------------------------------------------------